-I go through a myriad of emotions on my daily (hourly?) emotional roller-coaster rides, but while fear and helplessness feel the worst, boredom is the real jerk.
+I go through a myriad of emotions on my daily (hourly?) emotional roller coaster rides, but while fear and helplessness feel the worst, boredom is the real jerk.
 It’s so innocent, so innocuous.
 In my case, however, boredom is a gateway emotion.
-Because when I’m bored, I’ll suddenly find myself walking towards my pantry and grabbing that new, funky flavored bag of chips.
+When I’m bored, I’ll suddenly find myself walking towards my pantry and grabbing that new, funky flavored bag of chips.
 Cheeseburger flavor?
 Oh my, yes.
-I’ll get halfway through the bag, realize that I wasn’t really hungry, and then utter in my best Star Trek Captain Kirk vs. Khan voice, “Damn you boredooommmm!!!”
+I’ll get halfway through the bag, realize that I wasn’t really hungry, and then utter in my best Star Trek, Captain Kirk vs. Khan voice, “Damn you boredooommmm!!!”

 It comes down to a simple Freudian principle: We are motivated to seek pleasure and avoid pain.
 This is the reason why a lot of people reach for comfort food to deal with negative emotions, like the clichéd bucket of ice cream after you get dumped.

-Recent research we conducted at Queendom reveals nine factors that can trigger “emotional eating”, otherwise known as the tendency to eat (usually junk food) in the absence of physical hunger and in response to negative or unpleasant emotions.
+Recent research we conducted at Queendom reveals nine factors that can trigger “emotional eating,” otherwise known as the tendency to eat in the absence of physical hunger and in response to negative or unpleasant emotions.
 We analyzed personality, emotional, and behavioral data from 438 emotional eaters who took our Emotional Eating Test.
 Here are the most common emotional eating triggers:

 Lack of Intimacy